xfreakz/xfreakz/README.md

-### Hi there 👋
+### Hi there, I'm Michael! 👋

-# My name is Michael
-and I'm an informatics student from Austria.
+My name is Michael and I'm an informatics student from Austria.
 I enjoy coding and I especially like learning new programming languages and concepts.

 ## Skills:
 * 🖥️ JS / HTML / CSS